perladvent/perldotcom/content/article/_pub_2004_07_14_accessibility.md

 {
-   "image" : null,
-   "thumbnail" : null,
-   "date" : "2004-07-15T00:00:00-08:00",
-   "categories" : "Graphics",
    "authors" : [
       "jouke-visser"
    ],
-   "title" : "Accessible Software",
+   "draft" : null,
+   "description" : " Last year Perl.com published an article about pVoice.
+You learned what pVoice is, why it was built, and where it was supposed to go.
+Maybe you wanted to do something for disabled people yourself, by writing something like a...", "slug" : "/pub/2004/07/14/accessibility.html", "thumbnail" : null,
    "tags" : [
       "accessible",
       "disabled",
       "pvoice"
    ],
-   "slug" : "/pub/2004/07/14/accessibility.html",
-   "draft" : null,
+   "image" : null,
-   "description" : " Last year Perl.com published an article about pVoice.
-You learned what pVoice is, why it was built, and where it was supposed to go.
-Maybe you wanted to do something for disabled people yourself, by writing something like a..."
+   "title" : "Accessible Software",
+   "categories" : "graphics",
+   "date" : "2004-07-15T00:00:00-08:00"
 }

-Last year Perl.com published an [article about pVoice](/pub/a/2003/08/28/pvoice.html).
+Last year Perl.com published an [article about pVoice](/pub/2003/08/28/pvoice.html).
 You learned what pVoice is, why it was built, and where it was supposed to go.
 Maybe you wanted to do something for disabled people yourself, by writing something like a mail client, a simple game like memory, or an instant-messaging client, but you didn't implement it because you felt it was too much work.
 In that case there's news for you.

 Part of pVoice was a set of modules that was actually the engine for the user interface.
 A few months ago I pulled those modules from the pVoice project and made them into a CPAN distribution.
 This distribution is called AAC::Pvoice.
 And no, they have nothing to do with Apple's digital audio format.
 They're all about Augmentative and Alternative Communication.
 Although, I like to think that the "C" stands for "Computing," which makes it into a better description of what those modules are for.